thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-coding.md

 ### Commit Tests

 All of the Unit Tests together with a small simple smoke test suite executed during the *Commit Build*.
 This smoke test suite includes a few simple Integration and Acceptance Tests deemed important enough to get early feedback on.

+### Throughput

+From [Theory of Constraints](https://en.wikipedia.org/wiki/Theory_of_constraints): the rate at which the system generates money - through sales.
+The sales part is quite important.
+If an organisation only produces stuff without selling, it will just go bankrupt.

+### Inventory

+From [Theory of Constraints](https://en.wikipedia.org/wiki/Theory_of_constraints): all the money that the system has invested into purchasing or creating the things it intends to sell.

+### Operational Expenses

+From [Theory of Constraints](https://en.wikipedia.org/wiki/Theory_of_constraints): all the money the system spends in order to turn inventory into throughput.